 For a different type of business, please refer to here

 A local registered address in Singapore is required for a private limited company.
 Post Office Box addresses are not allowed.

-Once the decision is made to register company in Singapore, the standard procedure is divided into three steps.
+Once the decision is made to register a company in Singapore, the standard procedure is divided into three steps.
 The preparation phase consists of the approval of the company name, preparation and signing of all necessary documents.
 The incorporation phase (step 2) entails the submission of the actual application to the authorities.
 The follow-up phase (step 3) consists of opening the necessary bank accounts and, if necessary, obtaining licences and/or permits.

 The name of your business must be suitable and not undesirous in nature.
 Your partners in the business must come together and brainstorm on the name for your business.
 Your business name will become a brand in your line of business and it is important that you get one that everyone is comfortable with.

 - Undesirable names

 - Names which are identical to the name of any company / sole-proprietorship / forms of partnership regardless of whether the entities are Live Entities or Struck Off/Wound Up/Terminated entities